mithileshbhumca/WeatherAndroid/README.md

 # Weather App - Android

-WeatherAndroid is a simple Android application that allows users to get current weather conditions and a 5-day weather forecast based on city names.
+Weather App is a simple Android application that allows users to get current weather conditions and a 5-day weather forecast based on city names.
 It uses the OpenWeatherMap API to fetch weather data and displays the following information:

 - Current temperature and weather description.
 - 5-day forecast with daily high and low temperatures.